 An Industrial Console Table With a Whole Lot of History

-Our industrial style console table had already had a long life as Edison’s factory floor.
-The wood has been sculpted by the feet of Wisconsin workers driving silver slivers into the wood.
+Our console table had already had a long life as Edison’s factory floor.
+The wood was sculpted by the feet of Wisconsin factory workers driving silver slivers into the wood.
 It’s likely Edison himself strode along these planks.

 Here’s one of his early phonographs. (courtesy of the New London Public Museum)

 The console manufacturer, Charleston Forge, only made a limited number Edison Consoles.
 Our console is number 069,